Organic Cinnamon (Burmannii) CO2

 diffuser, oil vaporiser

-The oil should not be inhaled directly, as it may irritate the nasal membranes except in low concentration blended with other oils.
+The Cinnamon Burmannii oil should not be inhaled directly, as it may irritate the nasal membranes except in low concentration blended with other oils.

 If you choose to apply Cinnamon topically, test a very small amount first.

-Cinnamon essential oil has an extremely powerful, diffusive, warm-spicy and tenacious aroma.
+Cinnamon Bark essential oil has an extremely powerful, diffusive, warm-spicy and tenacious aroma.

-Cinnamon oil typically blends well with all citrus oils (particularly lemon and orange), Frankincense, Geranium, Lavender, Rosemary and Cardamom.
+Cinnamon Burmannii oil typically blends well with all citrus oils (particularly lemon and orange), Frankincense, Geranium, Lavender, Rosemary and Cardamom

-Cinnamon oil should not be inhaled directly from a diffuser as it may irritate the nasal membranes except in low concentration blended with other oils.
+Cinnamon Bark essential oil should not be inhaled directly from a diffuser as it may irritate the nasal membranes except in low concentration blended with other oils.

 If pregnant or under a doctor's care, consult your physician.